 Deploying Falcon Forensics

-To facilitate the collection of Forensics data, CrowdStrike provides dissolvable agents for Windows, Mac and Linux that can be downloaded from the “Host -> Sensor Downloads” page in the Falcon UI under “Tool Downloads”.
-Those executables can then be deployed via Real Time Response or other software deployment tools.
+To facilitate the collection of Forensics data, CrowdStrike provides dissolvable agents for Windows, Mac and Linux that can be downloaded from the “Host setup and management -> Sensor Downloads” page in the Falcon UI with the “Tool Downloads” link.
+Those executables can then be deployed via Real Time Response, Falcon Fusion, or other software deployment tools.
 Once deployed and executed, CrowdStrike Falcon® Forensics collects a snapshot of both forensic and point-in-time triage data from the host.

 The resulting data is then made available in the cloud.
 It can be exported via FDR or viewed through the Falcon user interface and a number of pre-configured dashboards.
 The Deployment Status dashboard highlights how many systems have the tool installed along with the number of collections in the past 24 hours.
 In addition to breakdowns by operating system and role, the hosts can be filtered by Agent ID and system name.

 Analyzing Forensics Data